The Country Celebration of Nature is a Metro Vancouver community event at Campbell Valley Regional Park in mid-September in Langley.

-The Country Celebration is very much a “country fair.”
-There are farm animals to admire, musicians to listen to, market vendors to buy from, informational booths to learn from and all kinds of family-friendly activities.
+The Country Celebration in past years was very much a “country fair.”
+There were farm animals to admire, musicians to listen to, market vendors to buy from, informational booths to learn from and all kinds of family-friendly activities.

-Most years at the Country Celebration there are close to a dozen different food vendors selling everything from corn dogs to ice cream, kettle corn and perogies, as well as close to four dozen or so market vendors and exhibitors.
+Most years at the Country Celebration there have been close to a dozen different food vendors selling everything from corn dogs to ice cream, kettle corn and perogies, as well as close to four dozen or so market vendors and exhibitors.

-Country fair-type activities for children at the event include pony rides, a straw maze, mini petting zoo, caged animals to look at, and multiple stations with kid-appropriate activities.
-Animals you’ll find at the Country Celebration include sheep, pigs, ponies, chickens, geese and goats, plus the occasional dog walking around with his or her owner.
+Country fair-type activities for children at the event in the past include pony rides, a straw or grasslands maze, mini petting zoo, caged animals to look at, and multiple stations with kid-appropriate activities.
+Animals you’d find at the Country Celebration most years included sheep, pigs, ponies, chickens, geese and goats, plus the occasional dog walking around with his or her owner.

-In short, the Country Celebration is a real live country fair!
-It’s simple and not huge, but authentic.
+In short, the Country Celebration used to be a real live country fair!
+It was simple and not huge, but authentic.

 Country Celebration Entertainment

-Live entertainment runs both days at the Country Celebration from around 10:30 in the morming until 4 o’clock in the afternoon.
-The schedule for the festival stage in 2017 was the following:
+Live entertainment last year ran both days at the Country Celebration from around 11:00 in the morning until 3 o’clock in the afternoon.
+The schedule for the festival stage in 2019 was the following:

 Tips and Advice